mwlang/activerecord-with-tinytds-adapter/README.md

 * :timeout (0 for no timeout)
 * :log_ddl (true or false)

 You should use either :dataserver or :host and :port combo.
 If :dataserver is present, :host and :port are ignored.
 See TinyTDS's README for explanation and correct usage of the above settings.
+An example database.yml file:

+    development:
+      adapter: tinytds
+      dataserver: ptest
+      database: sample_development
+      username: sa
+      password: t0ps3cr3t